rsmmr/git-notifier/README.rst

         If given, ``git-notifier`` will not report any commits that are already known by any configured remote repository.

+    ``--keeprealnames``
+        If used along with ``--sender``, mails will preserve the committer's real name in their ``From`` line, while still using the ``--sender`` email address.
+This can be useful if the outgoing mail server does not permit setting arbitrary sender email addresses.

     ``--link <url>``
         Specifies a URL that will be included into notification mails for locating a changeset online.
 The URL can contain a "%s"